Karnak Temple Tour: A Journey Through History

 Over the centuries, several pharaohs contributed to the construction and expansion of the Karnak temple complex, making it a remarkable masterpiece of ancient Egyptian architecture.
 So, which Egyptian rulers contributed the most towards building the largest temple complex ever built?

-Amenhotep III
+Pharaoh Amenhotep III

 Amenhotep III was the ninth pharaoh of the 18th dynasty of Egypt.
 He ruled from 1391 to 1353 BC.
 Amenhotep III was a prolific builder and expanded the Karnak temple complex, adding several pylons, obelisks, and statues.
-He built two massive statues of himself, known as the Colossi of Memnon, which still stand at the entrance of the temple complex.
+He built two massive statues of himself, known as the Colossi of Memnon, which still stand near the entrance of the temple complex.

-Hatshepsut
+Queen Hatshepsut

 Hatshepsut was the fifth pharaoh of the 18th dynasty of Egypt and one of the most successful female rulers in ancient history.
 She ruled from 1479 to 1458 BC.
 Hatshepsut commissioned the construction of several monuments at Karnak, including the red chapel, which was dedicated to the god Amun.
 She also added a series of obelisks and the second pylon.

-Thutmose III
+Pharaoh Thutmose III

 Thutmose III was the sixth pharaoh of the 18th dynasty of Egypt and one of the most successful military leaders in ancient history.
 He ruled from 1479 to 1425 BC.
 Thutmose III continued the expansion of the Karnak temple complex and added several structures, including the fourth pylon and the Festival Temple of Amun.